manushadilan/Guild-Girl/README.md

 ### Improvements

 * You can try to improve this to work with Linux too.
-* Try to add more system informations gatherings.
+* Can add more system informations gatherings.

 ### Support & Contributions